 Dylan Hughes, MD, Brunel Professions

-We were one of the first PII brokers to offset emissions from our business activity, making quarterly assessments of our carbon footprint (including travel, office power and so on) which we offset through Pure, the clean planet trust.
+We were one of the first PII brokers to offset emissions from our business activity, making quarterly assessments of our carbon footprint (including travel, office power and so on).
 We have also taken key steps to become a totally paperless environment.

 Brunel does not engage in any employment practices that are defined as Modern Slavery in accordance with the 2015 Modern Slavery Act.